QuiltMC/rfcs/structure/0072-legal-team.md

 This team will most likely contain non-professional members.
 While their knowledge may still be extensive of some legal issues, we have to keep in mind they aren’t lawyers.
+While legal liability may be a concern, the non-profit and its insurance will be here to provide some protection if an issue arises.

 Due to legal needs, some if not all of the team members may have their real names appear publicly.
 Explicit approval from a team member will be required before publishing.